History of Washington (state): European Colony

-A portrait from the late 18th century by an unknown artist, believed to depict Captain George Vancouver (1757-1798), a British naval explorer in 1792, who claimed the territory of modern-day Washington state in the Pacific Northwest region along the West Coast of North America for the United Kingdom / British Empire and named the inlet / bay of Puget Sound.
+A portrait from the late 18th century by an unknown artist, believed to depict Captain George Vancouver (1757–1798), a British naval explorer in 1792, who claimed the territory of modern-day Washington state in the Pacific Northwest region along the West Coast of North America for the United Kingdom / British Empire and named the inlet / bay of Puget Sound.

 Early European and American exploration

-The first European record of a landing on the future Washington state coast was in 1774 by Spaniard mariner Juan José Pérez Hernández (c.1725-1775), sailing for the Kingdom of Spain / Spanish Empire.
-One year later, another Spanish-Basque Captain Don Bruna de Heceta (1747-1807), on board the Santiago, part of a two-ship flotilla with the accompanying Sonora, landed near the mouth of the Quinault River and claimed the coastal lands for Spain as far north up to the already present colonists of the Russian Empire possessions, originally discovered / claimed by Captain Vitus Bering (1681-1741), a Russian (Danish-born) mariner sailing the coasts of the northern Pacific for Russia and its rapidly expanding Russian Empire across the Bering Strait and Bering Sea (named for him) coming from eastern Siberia and Asia) further up the Pacific coast in Russian America since the 1740s (modern Alaska, purchased by the United States in 1867).
+The first European sighting of the future Washington state coast on record was in 1774 by Spaniard mariner Juan José Pérez Hernández (c.1725–1775), sailing for the Kingdom of Spain / Spanish Empire, but he did not land.
+One year later, another Spanish-Basque Captain Don Bruna de Heceta (1747–1807), on board the Santiago, part of a two-ship flotilla with the accompanying Sonora, landed at Point Grenville near the mouth of the Quinault River, becoming the first Europeans to set foot in what is now Washington.
+The party claimed the coastal lands for Spain as far north up to the already present colonists of the Russian Empire possessions, originally discovered / claimed by Captain Vitus Bering (1681–1741), a Russian (Danish-born) mariner sailing the coasts of the northern Pacific for Russia and its rapidly expanding Russian Empire across the Bering Strait and Bering Sea (named for him) coming from eastern Siberia and Asia) further up the Pacific coast in Russian America since the 1740s (modern Alaska, purchased by the United States in 1867).